Strengthening your job application

 Our hiring team will reach out via email if your application is selected.
-Most interviews are conducted initially via phone or free video conferencing; any follow-up interviews will likely be in person.
+At this time, most initial interviews are conducted via phone or free video conferencing.
+Some sites may offer candidates in their final interview an opportunity to interview in-person.
+Information on the interview process will be given to all candidates.
 Unfortunately, we’re sometimes unable to message every candidate; if your profile doesn’t match the role’s needs you may not hear from the hiring team but we will keep your resume on file and encourage you to keep checking on future vacancies.

 Thank you for taking the time to read this and invest in your application—at City Year or another organization you are passionate about.
 We hope these tips from Talent Acquisition will help you get to know City Year better and help us get to know you as well.
-We’re eager to review your application and hope you will consider working with us!
+We’re eager to rsee what our AmeriCorps members do next!

 Check out City Year’s career resources page for more professional development tools.